webvitalii/galaxia/readme.txt

 Features:

-* Responsive, clean and light
+* Responsive, clean and light theme
 * Multi-level drop down menu
 * Widget-ready 2 sidebars and footer areas
-* Custom page template: "Redirect to first subpage"
+* 2 custom page template: "Full width" and "Redirect to first subpage"
+* Support for: one-column, two-columns, right-sidebar, custom-menu, featured-images, footer-widgets, full-width-template, microformats, rtl-language-support, threaded-comments, translation-ready, blog, education, news
 * Search Engines Friendly
 * User friendly - All elements are intuitive and users will use the site more easily